hotwired-laravel/turbo-laravel/README.md

 Then, you can run install your NPM dependencies and compile your assets normally.

-These are thje dependencies needed for Jetstream with Livewire to work with Turbo.js:
+These are the dependencies needed so Jetstream with Livewire works with Turbo.js:

-* [Alpine Turbo Bridge](https://github.com/SimoTod/alpine-turbo-drive-adapter), needed so Alpine.js works nicely; and
 * [Livewire Turbo Plugin](https://github.com/livewire/turbolinks) needed so Livewire works nicely.
 This one will be added to your Jetstream layouts as script tags fetching from a CDN (both `app.blade.php` and `guest.blade.php`)

 You may also optionally install [Stimulus.js](https://stimulus.hotwire.dev/) passing `--stimulus` flag to the `turbo:install` Artisan command: